andrew/ultimate-awesome/README.md

 - [Awesome-Domain-Adaptation](https://github.com/jarvisWang0903/Awesome-Domain-Adaptation) - :sunglasses: A curated list of domain adaptation papers,  datasets and other resources.
 - [awesome-kiss](https://github.com/kiss-community/awesome-kiss) - Awesome KISS repos, spins, commands, etc.
 - [awesome-mir-labs](https://github.com/ldzhangyx/awesome-mir-labs) - A full collection of Music Informatic Retrieval (MIR) and AI Music labs.
-- [awesome-astro-datascience](https://github.com/mpi-astronomy/awesome-astro-datascience) - List of resources for Astronomy Data Science .
 - [awesome-particle](https://github.com/particle-iot/awesome-particle) - A curated list of awesome things related to Particle.
 - [writingvim](https://github.com/phantomdiorama/writingvim) - :memo: An awesome-ish list of vim for writers.
 - [awesome-darknet](https://github.com/shadawck/awesome-darknet) - Networks and Tools that are used to access and navigate on "darknets".
 - [awesome-feature-engineering](https://github.com/xiaoganghan/awesome-feature-engineering) - A curated list of feature engineering techniques for image and text machine learning.
+- [awesome-0g](https://github.com/0gfoundation/awesome-0g) - A curated showcase of 0G community and ecosystem projects.
 - [belajar-ngoding-bhs-indo](https://github.com/amuritna/belajar-ngoding-bhs-indo) - "Awesome list" of Indonesian programming resources. / Daftar bahan belajar pemrograman berbahasa Indonesia.
 - [awesome-roblox](https://github.com/awesome-roblox/awesome-roblox) - A curated list of awesome things related to Roblox OSS.
 - [awesome-opensearch](https://github.com/bigdataboutique/awesome-opensearch) - A curated list of links and resources for OpenSearch.
 Maintained by the folks @ BigData Boutique (makers of Pulse AI SRE for OpenSearch).